 Documented information required by Your QMS and by ISO 9001 must be controlled to ensure it is available and suitable for use, where and when it is needed; It must is adequately protected from loss of confidentiality, improper use, or loss of integrity.

-For the control of documented information, organization must address, as applicable: distribution, access, retrieval, and use; storage and preservation, including preservation of legibility; control of changes (e.g., version control); retention and disposition.
-Documented information of external origin determined by the organization to be necessary for the planning and operation of the system must be identified as appropriate, and controlled.
+For the control of documented information, the organization must address, as applicable: distribution, access, retrieval, and use; storage and preservation, including preservation of legibility; control of changes (e.g., version control); retention and disposition.
+Documented information of external origin determined by the organization to be necessary for the planning and operation of the system must be identified as appropriate and controlled.
 Access can imply a decision regarding the permission to view the documented information only, or the permission and authority to view and change the documented information.

 - While creating and updating documented information, how does the organization ensure it is appropriate in terms of identification & descriptions?

 - Show how does the organization control documented information.